-This biennial show is sponsored by the Port St. Lucie Crazy Quilters and is held at the Port St. Lucie Civic Center.
-Among Deborah's quilts on display will be A View from Her Window and with seven other bridge quilts created by the Journey Thru Art design group.
+This biennial show is sponsored by the Port St. Lucie Crazy Quilters and held at the Port St. Lucie Civic Center.
+Among Deborah's quilts on display will be A View from Her Window and the seven other bridge quilts created by the Journey Thru Art design group.
 This is a rare opportunity to see all eight quilts together locally.
 These quilts earned first place ribbons and cash awards in the group category.

 This prestigious wearable art and surface design show is hosted by the Lighthouse ArtCenter in Tequesta, FL.
 The artists' awards and fashion show is on November 16 from 5:30-7:30 pm.
 Deborah was honored to have three shibori scarves and two art quilts juried in the show.